Kelly Junge Jr.

-Kelly Junge Jr. is a former child actor.
+Kelly Junge Jr. (born March 13, 1950) is an American former child actor.

 Career

 He is best remembered for his role as Timmy Martin's friend, Scott Richards, in the long- running television series, Lassie.
 Junge appeared in thirteen episodes during the troubled last half of the fourth season (1957–1958).
 The character was created to give Timmy a companion his own age, but "Scott" was canceled at the end of the season.

+Junge played Tommy Reed in the 1958 Perry Mason episode "The Case of the Deadly Double.